jbaker8935/switcheroo/design.md

   for rendering and HUD text.
 - Checks for win conditions using per-row connectivity and populates `win_path_t` so the renderer can highlight the victory path.
+- Seeds win detection from row index one and targets row index six (rows two through seven in 1-based terms) so forced-win analysis aligns with the official puzzle definitions.

 ### Input and Focus Management (`input.c`, `input_handler.c`, `mouse_pointer.c`)
 - Translates PS/2 mouse and keyboard events into internal `input_event_t`